 - Agri-Fishery Arts Strand– The first strand under the TVL Track is the Agri-Fishery Arts Strand.
 The skills taught here are those that can be used in the agriculture and aquaculture field.
 Examples of lessons to be learned are rubber production, food processing, and such.

 - Home Economics Strand– It focuses on teaching you skills that can be useful in livelihood projects.
-Professions that can be considered after taking this stand are stylists, makeup artists, tour guides, barista, baker, etc.
+Professions that can be considered after taking this stand are stylists, makeup artists, tour guides, baristas, bakers, etc.

 - ICT Strand– Lastly, the Information and Communications Technology Strand, basically if you are tech and computer-savvy then you’d love this strand.
-Professions that can be considered after this stand are as a graphic designer, encoder, web developer and designer, call center agent, sales agent and such.
+Professions that can be considered after this strand is graphic designer, encoder, web developer and designer, call center agent, sales agent, and such.

 Arts and Design Track

 The next track is the Arts and Designs Track.
 It provides students the know-how on the different arts and design forms, materials, media, and production in the creative industries.
-If you think you would want to have a job in the art field then this track is good for you.
+If you think you would want to have a job in the art field, this track is good.
 It has a curriculum catered to enhance and encourage your creativity.
 It is a good platform to express yourself.
 Concepts around the globe will be taught to you to make you more immersed and competitive in this field.
 If your interest falls under music, theatres arts, photography, fashion design, and such, this is the advisable track for you.